anoma/nspec/docs/arch/node/integration/simulator.juvix.md

                 }
             };
         in tryGuard guards
-      | Any guards := -- What's this actually supposed to do?
+      | GuardEval.Any guards := -- What's this actually supposed to do?
         let
           -- Try each guard until one matches terminating